smasher164/arewesixelyet/README.md

 # Are We Sixel Yet?

 This repository contains the source code for https://www.arewesixelyet.com.
-It is a static site built using Hugo.
+It is a static site built using Hugo (extended edition).

 The theme this repo uses is part of a submodule.
 Make sure to either clone the repo using `git clone --recurse-submodules` or